Paraguay–United States relations: Transportation

-As of late 2025, no direct commercial passenger flights operate between any U.S. airport and landlocked Paraguay.
-American Airlines launched nonstop Miami–Asunción service in November 2012 and ended the route in March 2015, leaving Paraguay without a direct connection to the United States.
+United States-Paraguay air travelers have experienced differing patterns of difficulty over the years.
+American Airlines launched nonstop Miami–Asunción service in November 2012 and ended the route in March 2015, leaving landlocked Paraguay without direct U.S. access.
 A group using the Eastern Airlines name launched Miami–Asunción service in January 2021, but suspended the route in March 2023.
-Nearly all scheduled international passenger flights to Paraguay land at Silvio Pettirossi International Airport (ASU) near Asunción; in August 2025 the low-cost carrier Flybondi began operating a new route between Buenos Aires and Encarnación (ENO).
+February 2026 saw Brazilian carrier GOL Airlines publicly commit to re-establishing the Miami-Asuncion route by June 2026.
+All scheduled international passenger flights to Paraguay land at Silvio Pettirossi International Airport (ASU) near Asunción; in August 2025 the low-cost carrier Flybondi began operating a new route between Buenos Aires and Encarnación (ENO).
+Flybondi suspended the route in late 2025, citing low demand, with no 2026 prospects for redevelopment.

 Most itineraries between the United States and Paraguay route via at least one major hub in South or Central America, such as São Paulo–Guarulhos in Brazil, Santiago in Chile, Bogotá in Colombia, Santa Cruz de la Sierra in Bolivia, Lima in Peru, or Panama City.
 ASU also has direct services to both Aeroparque Jorge Newbery (AEP) and Ezeiza (EZE) in Buenos Aires.
 Since late 2019, Air Europa has operated a nonstop Madrid–Barajas Airport (MAD)–ASU service, which expanded to daily flights in 2025; as of late 2025 this is Paraguay’s only direct air link to a destination outside the Americas.
 In May 2025, Paranair suspended its route between Asunción and Guaraní International Airport (AGT) near Ciudad del Este, practically eliminating the already limited options for domestic commercial air travel in Paraguay.
+A passenger train service no longer exists in Paraguay, forcing the use of private vehicles and intercity bus services.

 No sitting U.S. president has ever visited Paraguay; former U.S. president Jimmy Carter traveled there in 1993 to observe the country’s first widely recognized free and fair election after the Stroessner regime.
 President Santiago Peña has made several trips to the United States since taking office in August 2023, including a visit to New York for the UN General Assembly in September 2025.
 Peña commonly travels on a business jet operated by the Paraguayan Air Force that Taiwan donated to Paraguay in 2019, at times drawing criticism over whether it is necessary for the president to personally conduct diplomacy in faraway countries.
+President Trump, for his part, invited Peña to an October 2025 diplomatic summit in Egypt regarding the Gaza peace plan.
+No other Latin American head of state attended.